LemonFountainPerson/The-Lemon-Engine/Documentation.md

 XXX_FULL_ALPHA: This is a version of rendering that enables full proper transparency, at the cost of performance.
 Every type of rendering has a FULL_ALPHA version, however it's recommended to avoid using this mode where possible.
 (Until an update comes that improves performance!)

+# Animations

+The animation system is operated through the spriteSets and the DisplayData.
+They are stored with AnimationFrame structs as linked lists connected to an Animation struct representing each animation.
+These Animation structs are themselves stored as a linked list from the animations pointer located in the spriteSet.

+`
+struct animationFrame
+{
+	struct animationFrame *nextFrame;

+	struct sprite *frameSprite;
+};

+struct animation
+{
+	struct animation *nextAnimation;

+	int animationID;
+	char name[MAX_LEN];
+	float frameRate;

+	struct animationFrame *animationData;

+};
+`

+The currently playing animation is referenced by the DisplayData in the animationBuffer pointer, although it is not updated when no animation is playing.
+The currentAnimation integer is set to the value of the currently playing animation and is set to 0 when no animation is playing.
+The currentAnimation variable being 0 is how to check if the displayData isn't playing an animation.

+To play an animation, the PlayAnimation function is called, with the number of repititions being the second arguement.
+(0 for repeating infinitely.)

+`
+int PlayAnimation(const char desiredName[], int loopCount, DisplayData *inputData);
+`